 DevOps adopts early and automated testing as a strategy to find and resolve errors during the programming stage itself, instead of later stages.
 Using automated frameworks and tools reduces manual testing, thus speeding up the process.
 Automation testing facilitates defined test cases so that no time is lost in creating test cases manually.
 These test cases are efficient and help to evaluate many aspects of the code.
 Automated testing reduces the chances of human errors and increases reliability.
 It is extremely convenient when there is a need to execute multiple test cases.

 Choosing the right tool for defining a mature testing framework is very important.
-There is a wide range of open source and licensed tools available in the market.
+There is a wide range of open-source and licensed tools available in the market.
 The tools are dependent on the languages used and there are separate tools for testers and developers.
-Choosing a tool that will yield proper tests reports is very crucial to the whole Continuous Testing practice.
+Choosing a tool that will yield proper test reports is very crucial to the whole Continuous Testing practice.

 Even if automated testing is implemented, we cannot replace manual testing completely.
 A team of professionals who are skilled in automation and testing would be of great help.
 This would help the organization strike a balance between over-automation and under-automation.